Christ Church Grammar School: Midnite Youth Theatre Company

 The Midnite Youth Theatre Company is named after their first production, a work adapted from Randolf Stow's bushranger novel Midnite.
 The company was formed in 1987 with 40 actors and 16 musicians from Christ Church Grammar School and Methodist Ladies' College.
 In 1988, the company toured the United Kingdom, representing Australian youth for the bicentenary.
 Founded by Tony Howes, director of drama at Christ Church from 1986 to 2011, the Midnite Youth Theatre Company seeks to stretch its members with music theatre, opera, plays, experimental works, street theatre, group-devised pieces and commissions.
-The current artistic director is Gregory Jones.

 Sport

 PSA premierships

 Since joining the Public Schools Association (PSA) in 1957, Christ Church has been named the "champion school" on the following occasions: